zyaaa-ux/ROSA-Tuning/README.md

 ## Update · 2025-10-23

-Updated the RWKV7 + ROSA integration code with two fusion modes: pre, replacing x_pre in timeshift with ROSA’s LN output, and post, running ROSA in parallel with rwkv_tmix.
+- Updated the RWKV7 + ROSA integration code with two fusion modes: pre_tmix, replacing x_pre in timeshift with ROSA’s LN output, and post_tmix, running ROSA in parallel with rwkv_tmix.

 ---